 It’s official, now, mate.
 I don’t want to murder sci-fi anymore.

-- A notorious criminal family is a fan of the dust trade (not cool, buds) which becomes a pretty prominent part of the story.
+Substances: A notorious criminal family is a fan of the dust trade which becomes a pretty prominent part of the story.